TGIO/RNCryptorNative/README.md

         System.out.println("decrypted async: " + decrypted);
     }
 });

+//Working with files

+//Encrypt

+RNCryptorNative.encryptFile(new File("path/to/original"), new File("path/to/encrypted"), "password");

+//Decrypt

+RNCryptorNative.decryptFile(new File("path/to/encrypted"), new File("path/to/decrypted"), "password");
   ```

 #### Benchmark:

 You might know that JNCryptor (Java port for RNCryptor) already exists.
 But there is a huge problem - perfomance.
 This is why RNCryptorNative is better solution.
 Screenshots of benchmarks: